17 Oct 2022

 For example, foods with a high sugar and fat content negatively influences the gut bacteria and may contribute to conditions including insulin resistance.
 In addition, a person with lots of harmful bacteria is likely to have a higher body mass index (BMI).(2)

 Many fruits, vegetables, and whole grains are a source of prebiotics.
-You can find prebiotics in carbohydrates including fiber and resistant starch.
+You can find prebiotics in carbohydrates including fibre and resistant starch.
 This type of starch passes into the large intestine, where the gut microbiome breaks it down.
 In addition, you can find prebiotics on their own.

 In a nutshell, compounds classified as prebiotics:(3)